nuckcrews/ncrews35/README.md

-Working on some cool stuff (I think)
+Working on some cool stuff